 How to get advice

-We're available on telephone and email from 09.00–17.00 on weekdays in and out of term time, and work closely with other STEM networks—you might see us at a local teacher meeting.
+We're available via email and on the phone from 09.00–17.00 on weekdays in and out of term time, and work closely with other STEM networks—you might see us at a local teacher meeting.

 If you’re part of a network of educators, please do get in touch; we’re keen to boost the engagement of young people with STEM in any way we can.